 For Use of MS Word Format:The Manuscript must be prepared on standard-sized paper (8.5” x 11”), double spaced with 1” margins on all sides.
 12 pt Times New Roman fonts should be used for Manuscript preparation.
 Fonts should be restricted to Times New Roman in both the document as well as within graphics

-Manuscript should be typed in single-column format.
+Manuscript should be typed in double-column format.

 The authors should use a simple layout.

 The authors should not embed "graphically designed" equations or tables; instead prepare these using the word-processor's facility such as equation editor.